tldr-pages/tldr/pages/windows/netstat.md

 `netstat`

-- Displays a list of currently open ports and related IP addresses.
-This command will also tell you what state the port is in; listening, established, or closed:
+- Displays a list of currently open ports and related IP addresses:

 `netstat -an`